 Universal Design for Learning

-The Universal Design for Learning (UDL) framework aims to create an inclusive learning environment for all participants, and we strive to do the same in our workshops.
+The Universal Design for Learning (UDL) framework aims to create supportive learning environments that enable all participants to engage meaningfully, and we strive to do the same in our workshops.
 Each Drake Institute workshop utilizes the UDL framework in its design:

-• Motivating the content from the perspective of participants with different identities, pedagogical commitments, etc.
+- Motivating the content from the perspective of participants with a wide variety of lived experiences, pedagogical commitments, etc.

 Signature Workshops: Active Learning